argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune_others.md

 Data for the training text classification using our `FeedbackDataset` is defined by following three easy steps.

-1. We need to define unification strategies a `RatingStrategy`, a `LabelStrategy` or a `MultiLabelStrategy`.
+1. We need to define a unification strategy `RatingStrategy`, a `LabelStrategy` or a `MultiLabelStrategy`.

 2. For this task, we assume we need a `text-label`-pair for defining a text classification task.
 We allow mapping for creating a `TrainingTaskMapping.for_text_classification` by mapping `*Field` to a `text`-value and allow for mapping a `RatingStrategy`, `LabelStrategy` or a `MultiLabelStrategy` to a `label`-value.